go-gorm/gorm/README.md

 db.SetPool(100)

-// By default, table name is plural of struct type, if you like singular table name db.SingularTable(true)
+// By default, table name is plural of struct type, you can use struct type as table name with: db.SingularTable(true)

-// Gorm is goroutines friendly, so you can create a global variable to keep the connection and use it everywhere like this
+// Gorm is goroutines friendly, so you can create a global variable to keep the connection and use it everywhere in your project
+// db.go
+package db

 var DB gorm.DB
 func init() {
     DB, err = gorm.Open("postgres", "user=gorm dbname=gorm sslmode=disable")
     if err != nil {
         panic(fmt.Sprintf("Got error when connect database, the error is '%v'", err)) }
 }

+// user.go
+package user
+import _ "db"
+...
+DB.Save(&User{Name: "xxx"})
+...
 ```

 ## Struct & Database Mapping